g-hourigan/g-hourigan.github.io/projects/life-events-rca.md

             highly coherent global construct.
-Some thematic groupings are visible, but once the analysis is pushed into longitudinal change models, the broad exploratory summary factor does not appear to explain meaningful variation in later readiness for climate action.
+Some thematic groupings are visible, but once the analysis is pushed into longitudinal change models, the broad exploratory summary factor does not appear to explain meaningful variation in later readiness for climate action. :contentReference[oaicite:17]{index=17}
           </p>
           <p>
-            In practical terms, that means a simple “more life events leads to more change in climate action readiness” story is not supported in these models.
-A more promising route may be to focus on narrower event classes or better theoretically targeted event mechanisms instead of relying on one broad aggregate score.
+            This is still informative.
+If readiness to act is a broad and behaviorally meaningful climate-action construct, then showing what does not reliably predict change in it is important too.
+It suggests that future work may need more targeted event classes, clearer mechanisms, or narrower predictors rather than one broad life-events aggregate.
           </p>
         </section>